azazmuzaffar/Newlauncher-5.0/task7-backend-documentation.md

 )
 ```

-Flask receives the same request through the `/events` endpoint:
+Flask receives the event at `/events` and stores it.

 ```python
 # Master node: master/server/server.py